owenmbrown/did-credential-manager/README.md

           INFURA_PROJECT_ID="your_infura_project_id"
    3. Get your wallet key from metamask (or other provider like coinbase)
    4. Get your infura project id from the infura provider link `https://sepolia.infura.io/v3/your_infura_project_id`
-   5. Warning: It's important to never commit these keys github
 6. Register your did:ethr `npm start -- -r` (you need funds on the testnet for this)
 7. Verify that your did is registered correctly `npm start -- -v`